Enjoy the little things…

 I couldn’t write a post like this without including an inspirational printable.
 I’ve seen this “enjoy the little things” quote by Robert Brault many places, and always loved it.
 In 2019, when this post was originally published, I wrote to Mr. Brault and requested permission to make a printable featuring his quote for my readers.
 He graciously agreed, and the quote is used with his permission.
-What you see below is a brand new 2021 printable made especially for you.
-Current email subscribers can download this quote (pictured below) from the Members Only Library.
+What you see below is an updated printable made especially for you.
 If you aren’t currently on my list, just fill out the short form at the end of the post.
 You will receive an email that contains a link to download your own high resolution, unwatermarked copy of Mr. Brault’s quote.

 Thank you so much for stopping by, and for your friendship.
 Until next time…